Bhavana-36/bhavishUI/README.md

   # Clothing & Jewellery E-Commerce

   This is a code bundle for Clothing & Jewellery E-Commerce.
-The original project is available at https://www.figma.com/design/NnJr1CCRBkasFT47OdUvNe/Clothing---Jewellery-E-Commerce.

   ## Running the code